darshil0/micro-journal-ai/README.md

 **Get your API key:** Visit [Anthropic Console](https://console.anthropic.com/) to create an account and generate an API key.

-**Important Security Note:** The current implementation uses direct API calls from the browser.
-For production deployment, we strongly recommend implementing a backend proxy server to secure your API key and prevent unauthorized usage.
+**⚠️ IMPORTANT SECURITY NOTE:** The current implementation uses direct API calls from the browser, which exposes your API key in network requests.
+This is suitable for personal use and development only.
+For production deployment, you MUST implement a backend proxy server to secure your API key and prevent unauthorized usage.
+See the Security section below for implementation details.

 ### 4️⃣ Run the development server